axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

   axibase/atsd-sandbox:latest
 ```

 The sandbox container includes both the ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.

-The Axibase Collector is a companion data collection tool in the ATSD toolbox and the Collecter instance installed in the sandbox container will automatically start historizing statistics from the local Docker engine.
+The Collector instance installed in the sandbox container will automatically start historizing statistics from the local Docker engine.

-Log in to ATSD user interface using 'axibase' username and 'axibase' password:
+Log in to ATSD user interface using `axibase` username and `axibase` password.

 ```
 https://atsd_hostname:8443/